-4. As a result of the advocacy of ILNC, the Veterans Administration will implement a Consumer Directed Personal Assistance (CDPA) Services Option for Veterans with disabilities under its care.
+4. As a result of the advocacy of ILNC, the US Department of Veterans Affairs will implement a Consumer Directed Personal Assistance (CDPA) Services Option for Veterans with disabilities under its care.

 - 1. As a result of the advocacy of ILNC, more accessible and integrated housing opportunities will be available to persons with disabilities. - 2.
 As a result of the advocacy of ILNC, the Niagara Frontier Transportation Authority will extend paratransit scheduling services beyond normal business hours. - 3.
 As a result of the advocacy of ILNC, one business will be compliant with Title III of the Americans with Disabilities Act.